ahmedkalash/Souq-3ookaz/README.md

 ### Admin
     ▪ Setup filament admin panel
     ▪ Website settings managment
+    ▪ Can perform CRUD operation for the product categoey

 ### Some implementation details
     ▪ I used spatie media library to handel files.